Author: Ernie Vallery

 Photo by cottonbro studio on Pexels.com

-Fortunately, tomographic slice imaging enabled scans of what lay within.
+Fortune smiled, however.
+Tomographic slice imaging enabled scans of what lay within.

-Their report about the resulting photos startled much of the world.
-Allegedly inscribed there were proto-alphabetic letters pronouncing God’s Hebrew name–“Yahweh”, and the word “ARWR” meaning “cursed!”
+These startled much of the world.
+Allegedly, inscribed there were proto-alphabetic letters.
+These pronounced God’s Hebrew name–“Yahweh”, and the word “ARWR” meaning “cursed!”
 Furthermore, the words and provenance recalled a ceremony recorded in scripture.

-The article boldly concludes, “The only substantiated claim that Stripling et al. can make at this time is that they have found a very old, small piece of folded lead on Mt.
+The article concludes, “The only substantiated claim that Stripling et al. can make at this time is that they have found a very old, small piece of folded lead on Mt.
 Ebal using wet sifting.”

 In other words, Haughwout determined that there is nothing to see here!